I’ve had to write a post like this one much too often. I said it first in a post in June 2015 “Enough Is Enough...Lord Heal This Land”.

 2 Chronicles 7:14 (NLT)14 Then if my people who are called by my name will humble themselves and pray and seek my face and turn from their wicked ways, I will hear from heaven and will forgive their sins and restore their land.

 Yet another unspeakable tragedy has shaken us.
 How can it be?
-Our hearts are broken over the shooting in Parkland and for the community and every person and family whose life is forever affected by the shocking violence and indescribable loss.
+Our hearts are broken over the shooting in Aurora, IL and for the community and every person and family whose life is forever affected by the shocking violence and indescribable loss.

 We here in in the United States have seen this scene play out much much too often.
 Think about it.
 There have been too many instances of mass killings in this country going back nearly as far as the founding of this nation.
 The following is from Wikipedia - Mass Shootings in the United States